 Converting to VILT helps reduce the cost of training.
-Since VILT requires no travel (by learners or instructors), learners are able to join the training virtually from anywhere.
+Since VILT requires no travel (by learners or instructors), learners can join the training virtually from anywhere.
 VILT gives organizations the ability to scale their training and access subject matter expert trainers from all over the world.

 As you consider converting your training to VILT, it’s important to remember that you don’t need to do it alone.
-Training providers have the resources, experience and network wo help you strategically develop and deliver an innovative and effective virtual training solution that aligns with your organization’s training goals.
+Training providers have the resources, experience, and network to help you strategically develop and deliver an innovative and effective virtual training solution that aligns with your organization’s training goals.